AdamSpannbauer/stitcher/README.md

 # Stitcher

 Experiment to stitch images together without directional assumptions.
 Takes a list of images as input and reduces list by iteratively stitching images together.
-Process stops if images not deemed similiar enough (as deemed by an arbitrarily set keypoint match count).
+Process stops if images not deemed similar enough (as deemed by an arbitrarily set keypoint match count).

 A lot of the starting code in this repo was based on [@PyImageSearch](https://twitter.com/PyImageSearch)'s tutorial, [OpenCV panorama stitching](https://www.pyimagesearch.com/2016/01/11/opencv-panorama-stitching/).